dacoursey/venom/themes/venom/content/_index.md

     alt: Why Wrestling
   - title: Safety First
     text:
       Every one of our coaches is passionate about keeping wrestlers healthy.
 Wrestling is a contact sport with a lot of bumps and bruises.
-We have a certified EMT/Sports Medicine Trainer at every match and our coaches must attain the SafeSport certification prior to participating in any team activities.
+We have a certified EMT/Sports Medicine Trainer at every match and our coaches must attain the SafeSport certification prior to participating in any club activities.
     src: /images/icon-bandage.webp
     alt: Safety First
 # signup: